 Occasionally, Cal/OSHA will issue an informational memorandum when it encounters a condition or potential condition to which no employee has been exposed, but if an employee were to be exposed, a safety violation would exist.
-Cal/OSHA always classifies a violation of an informational memorandum as a willful violation.
+Cal/OSHA treats all informational memorandums as willful violations.